aretasg/preFold/README.md

 This tool is a Python clone of a [FoldIndex](https://fold.weizmann.ac.il) web app. preFold surpasses the original in accuracy, availability of options and fixed mistakes.
 Here are listed a few of them:
 * Allows the user to modify pH value (this feature is crucial for crystallographers);
 * The use of a residue pKa value table of one's preference;
-* Inclusion of N and C terminal charges into the calculation;
+* Optional inclusion of N and C terminal charges into the calculation;
-* Uses floating point values for increased precion throughout the calculation (i.e the values are only rounded when messages are printed to the user in the CLI);
+* Uses floating point values for increased precision throughout the calculation (i.e the values are only rounded when messages are printed to the user in the CLI);
-* The boundry line ± 0.005 for calling disordered peptide regions is included in this tool in contrast to the FoldIndex (it seems the FoldIndex authors in the publication falsley claimed it to be included).
+* The boundry line ± 0.005 for calling disordered peptide regions is included in this tool in contrast to the FoldIndex (it seems the FoldIndex authors in the publication mistakenly claimed it to be included).
 In addion, this boundry line can be modified by the user;
 * Generation of publication quality figures;
-* .pyx file with static typing for compilation using Cython for performence increase
+* .pyx file with static typing for compilation using Cython for performence increase;
 * Improved peptide charge plotting (negative values are plotted).

 ### Upcoming features: